 - 1. Place the "safety" in the on safe position. - 2.
-Place your thumb on the hammer spur and firmly hold the hammer back slightly with your thumb.

-3. While holding the hammer back, apply just enough pressure on the trigger to release the hammer from the full-cock position (Figure 10, page 18).
-Immediately remove your finger from the trigger, then slowly and carefully allow the hammer to lower into the rebound position (Figure 11, page 18).
+Place your thumb on the hammer and firmly hold the hammer back slightly with your thumb. - 3.
+While holding the hammer back, apply just enough pressure on the trigger to release the hammer from the full-cock position (Figure 12, page 13).
+Immediately remove your finger from the trigger, then slowly and carefully allow the hammer to lower into the rebound position (Figure 13).